nojhan/paradiseo/README.md

 If you `ENABLE_CMAKE_EXAMPLE`, it will also build the examples.

+If may want to make build scripts more verbose (especially when building the doc) by enabling `CMAKE_VERBOSE_MAKEFILE`.

 ## Licenses

 Paradiseo is distributed under the GNU Lesser General Public License and the CeCILL license (depending on the modules).